sodadata/docs/soda-cloud/quick-start.md

 # Quick start tutorial for Soda Cloud

-Sign up for a new Soda Cloud account, then **connect** to Soda SQL, **create a new monitor** that notifies your team when "bad" data surfaces, then **run a scan** to see results in the Soda Cloud web application.
+Sign up for a free Soda Cloud account, then **connect** to Soda SQL, **create a new monitor** that notifies your team when "bad" data surfaces, then **run a scan** to see results in the Soda Cloud web application.
 <br />

 ![cloud-tutorial-happy-path](/assets/images/cloud-tutorial-happy-path.png){:height="650px" width="650px"}